pyiron/pyiron_base/CONTRIBUTING.rst

 This workflow is used to test, if the installation of the pypi package works.
 First, the environment is setup and the installation is run.
-After that, pip check is run, to verify if the installed packages have compatible dependencies.
+After that, pip check is run, to verify if the packages installed based on the environment.yml have compatible dependencies.

 **unittests.yml**